Akhtar Hussain Malik: Early years

 Akhtar Hussain Malik was born in the small village of Pindori, Attock District, British India (present-day Punjab, Pakistan).
 He was the son of Malik Ghulam Nabi, the headmaster at a local school.
 Due to the scarcity of good educational institutions in the vicinity of his village at the time, his father made an effort to send him to a school miles away, because of which he and his friends would have to walk for hours every day.
 By the time he graduated from college, World War II had already broken out and Malik enlisted as a sepoy in the British Indian Army.
 His personal discipline, educational level and intelligence were soon noticed by the higher command and he was sent to the Indian Military Academy in Dehradun for officer training and additional education.
 Malik graduated and was commissioned as a Second Lieutenant in the special list on 1 June 1941.

 He was admitted to the British Indian Army's newly raised 7th Battalion in the 16th Punjab Regiment.
 Shortly afterwards, Malik rose through the ranks and was promoted to the rank of First Lieutenant during his time in 7/16th.
 He was later put to serve in an advisory capacity and appointed as the Brigade Intelligence Officer for the 114th Indian Infantry Brigade on 1 January 1942, and was subsequently promoted to the rank of Captain on 1 April 1942.

 He would later go on to serve with his battalion in Burma and Malaya against the Imperial Japanese Armed Forces and supporting Axis powers; and by the end of the war in September 1945, was commanding "A" Company, 7/16th Punjab Regiment in Malaya as a temporary advisory Major.

 Upon his return to India after the war, Malik continued his service in the British Indian Army as an officer.
-Over the next two years, the Indian independence movement against British colonial rule swelled, and by August 1947 had ultimately led to the partitioning of India into two separate states: the Hindu-majority Dominion of India and the Muslim-majority Dominion of Pakistan.
+Over the next two years, the Indian independence movement against British colonial rule swelled, and by August 1947 had ultimately led to the partitioning of British India into two separate states: the Hindu-majority Dominion of India and the Muslim-majority Dominion of Pakistan.
 After partition, Malik's regiment was allocated to the newly created Pakistan Army.
 He opted for Pakistani citizenship, and relocated across the new border shortly afterwards, transferring and continuing his military service with the Pakistan Army.